 Q&A – Working at a Theme Park

-We have already outlined many of the pros and cons that you should consider before pursing a theme park job, whether it’s work at Disneyland or jobs at Cedar Point.
+We have already outlined many of the pros and cons that you should consider before pursuing a theme park job, whether it’s work at Disneyland or jobs at Cedar Point.
 It could be that a career in this industry better suits you than a summer job.
 Here’s even more food for thought:

 Can I afford to live comfortably on a theme park salary?